Table of Contents

 There are various penalties related to links.
 Link penalties are one of the major reasons for Google Manual Action penalties.
 Links are a major ranking factor in Google Search.
-But it is hard for the webmasters to earn high-quality links.
-Also, there are many shady techniques to build links that can give you a google penalty at the end rather than higher rankings.
+However, it is hard for webmasters to earn high-quality links.
+Also, there are many shady techniques to build links that can give you a Google penalty at the end rather than higher rankings.

 For low-quality links, Google can penalize you in both ways; with a Manual Action Penalty or an Algorithmic hit like Google Penguin.
-Here are the some major shady link building techniques;
+Here are some major shady link-building techniques;

-Link-building with the intentions to manipulate Google by getting too-many links in short term with shady techniques.
-These include getting too-many links in short-term, getting links from adult sites, directories, link-injecting, PBNs, site-wide links, and many others.
+Link-building with the intention to manipulate Google by getting too many links in the short term with shady techniques.
+This includes getting too many links in the short term, getting links from adult sites, directories, link-injecting, PBNs, site-wide links, and many others.

-Google penalizes sites that are buying links with manual action penalties.
-If you are buying links, or getting links in exchange of links or other goods then you need to stop it.
+Google penalizes sites that are buying links.
+If you are buying links, or getting links in exchange for links or other goods then you need to stop it.

 Rich Anchor Texts

-Google knows that and that’s why it takes it seriously and penalizes sites that have over-optimized anchor texts.
-In my analysis of Google 3 June Update, I found that the sites with more branded anchor texts are ranking well than those that have higher percentage of keyword rich anchor texts.
+Google takes it seriously and penalizes sites that have over-optimized anchor texts.
+In my analysis of recent Google Core Updates, I found that the sites with more branded anchor texts are ranking better than those that have a higher percentage of keyword-rich anchor texts.